 Meatless Loco Moco with Savory Onion Gravy

-This Meatless Loco Moco is packed with flavor.
-A spicy black bean veggie burger is nestled on a bed of rice and topped with a sunny side up egg and doused with savory onion gravy!
+This Meatless Loco Moco is a vegetarian twist on a classic Hawaiian comfort food recipe.
+A spicy black bean veggie burger is nestled on a bed of rice and topped with a sunny side up egg and doused with savory onion gravy.

 - 3 tablespoons of butter

 - 3 tablespoons of finely diced sweet onion